-Aged 73.
+Aged 74.
 Malaysian.
 Independent Non-Executive Director.
 Chairman of the Company since 27 February 1976.
 Chairman of the Audit Committee and Nomination Committee.
-He is also a director of British American Tobacco (M) Berhad.
 Formally a Member of the Senate of the Malaysian Parliament.
 A lawyer by profession.
 He does not have any family relationship with any director and / or major shareholder of the Company, nor any conflict of interest with the Company.
 He has no convictions for any offences within the past ten years.
 He does not hold any shares in the Company.
-He attended all four Board meetings held during the financial year.
+He attended three out of four Board meetings held during the financial year.